the-turing-way/the-turing-way/book/website/reproducible-research/vcs/vcs-data.md

 [DataLad](https://www.datalad.org/), builds upon Git and git-annex.
 Like `git-annex`, it allows you to version control data and share it via third-party providers but simplifies and extends this functionality.
 In addition to sharing and version controlling large files; it allows recording, sharing, and using software environments, recording and re-executing commands or data analyses, and operating seamlessly across a hierarchy of repositories.

+(rr-vcs-data-inclusivity)=
+## Data versioning and inclusivity

+Data versioning in git require the use of more complex tools, and this means that accessibility to the data will be more difficult.
+For instance, if you use datalad with Github, newcomers tryling to see one of the large file will have difficulties: he will be able to see that the file exists, but will not be able to download or see it without cloning the repository and running git-annex or datalad commands.

+So while using these tools will make git commands to run faster, one may want to disable them for critical binary files, like presentations or pdfs.
+A solution can be to pack them in submodules, so that the repositories are keeping a small size.

+As an example, we can take the repository creating the turing book.
+The repository is slow to work with, because a lot of binary files were used over the time.
+However, it makes the onboarding of new users easier.